Clueless and confused to decide whether to run ads on Facebook or Google?

-Apart from the targeting options listed above, Facebook has a targeting feature that allows you to target an audience based on a humongous list of interests and behaviors.
+Apart from the targeting options listed above, Facebook has a targeting feature that allows you to target an audience based on a humongous list of interests and behaviours.
 This is based on the data Facebook has been collecting from its users.

 Want to target business owners?
 Want to target business owners interested in digital marketing?
 Look at the screenshot below.
-(You can actually narrow down even further)
+(You can actually narrow it down even further)

 Compared to Google, with Facebook, you can target a very specific audience.
 If you have a niche audience, Facebook ads might work well for your business.

 Another advantage of Facebook is that they offer a useful feature that allows you to create a lookalike audience, where you can advertise to people similar to your existing audience.
 It’s a powerful tool for advertisers to completely attract their target audience.

 Ad Formats of Facebook Ads and Google Ads

 How many ad formats are available on both platforms?
 Before looking at the type of ad formats, you should determine the objective of your paid ads campaign.

 If you’re talking about brand awareness, then Facebook is the ideal platform to appear in front of your target audience and build a loyal follower base.

 If you want more sales and conversion, Google Ads has various ad formats that can help you drive your potential customer to your landing pages.

 When you use Google Ads, you have various types of ads to run and the common one is the search ads that show up at the top of search result pages.
 You can use various extensions and sitelinks for search ads to provide more information about your products and services.